-Final Essay for Nathaniel Hawthorne's The Scarlet Letter Page requirements: 3 -5 pages, typed, double spaced, 12-point font, Times New Roman, standard margins-do not skip extra lines between paragraphs.
-Citation: Proper MLA citation and a Works Cited page is required Task: You will write a 3 -5 page critical essay on a theme of your choice as it pertains to The Scarlet Letter and at least one other text that we have studied in class during the Hawthorne unit.
+Final Essay for Nathaniel Hawthorne's The Scarlet Letter

+Page requirements: 3 -5 pages, typed, double spaced, 12-point font, Times New Roman, standard margins-do not skip extra lines between paragraphs.

+Citation: Proper MLA citation and a Works Cited page are required

+Task: As you will have a significantly lightened homework load in January while you read Shakespeare in class, your out-of-class focus will be on writing a summative essay on The Scarlet Letter.
+You will write a 3 -5 page critical essay on a theme of your choice as it pertains to The Scarlet Letter and at least one other text that we have studied in class during the Hawthorne unit.

 Texts:

+Optional Text:

+Laurie Halse Anderson's Speak

 - Nathaniel Hawthorne's The Scarlet Letter

 - Meredith Hall's "Shunned"

 - Maxine Hong Kingston's "Woman Warrior"

 - Frida Kahlo's "The Little Deer"

 Goal: Great literature does not exist simply within the confines of a book.
 Literature transcends its pages and brings us new understandings of the world around us.
-It challenges our beliefs; it records our culture; it reveals universal truths.
-Great literature also gives us a way of investigating and making sense of what it means to be a member of a society.
-Great literature holds the secrets to life.
+It challenges our beliefs; it records our culture; it reveals our truths.
+Truly great literature holds the secrets to life.
 Your goal is to think about what these literary works teach us.

 How do I get started?
 Don't start with the works; start with a pertinent theme that interests you-shunning, redemption, social law, etc. After you have settled on a theme, start thinking about what the texts reveal or teach about that theme.
 Put your examination in the form of a question.
-For instance, you might ask, "What does Hawthorne's The Scarlet Letter and Kingston's "Woman Warrior reveal about the power of the community mind?"
+For instance, you might ask, "What do these texts reveal about the relationship between shame and power?"
+Or, "How do these authors address the issue of voice and voicelessness in their writing?"

 Next steps: Brainstorm.
 What is your gut response to your question?
 What examples do you have from the texts that speak to your question?
 What do your examples reveal?
 What real-world connections can you make?
-Always remember to come back to your original question and to this question: What does the text teach us about human nature?
+Always remember to come back to your original question and to this question: What do the texts teach us about human nature?

+Grading:

+In this extended writing assignment, you will be graded on your ability to meaningfully analyze several texts in relation to one another regarding a pertinent theme.
+In order to achieve the following score ranges, here are the number of texts you must insightfully and purposefully engage in your essay.

+95+ Reserved for essays that demonstrate an extraordinary level of synthesis and critical analysis.
+(A minimum of three texts is required for this score including one outside text.)

+90+ Meaningfully analyzes 3 or more texts in relation to one another

+80+ Meaningfully analyzes 2 texts in relation to one another

+Please note that the items above are minimum requirements only.
+Your final grade will be based on the texts you use and the quality of your synthesis and analysis.

+Due Date:

+Monday, January 25, 2016